Il Caravaggio International Airport turbulence forecast

 Computed from BGY's geography and climate

-Bergamo sits squarely under the mid-latitude-latitude jet, north of which most long-haul corridors run.
+Bergamo sits squarely under the mid-latitude jet, north of which most long-haul corridors run.
 Clear-air turbulence (CAT) at cruise is the most common source of bumps on departures from here, especially during December–February when the jet is at its strongest.
 The Alps sit upwind of BGY on prevailing flow days, generating mountain-wave turbulence that can extend several hundred kilometres downwind at cruise level.
 The lee-wave risk is highest when December–February winds at FL300 cross the Alps at near-perpendicular angles.
 Warm-season convection (June–August) drives the dominant turbulence pattern from BGY — afternoon thunderstorm cells are routed around but their wake turbulence and gust fronts can still affect arrivals and departures.
 BGY's coastal position means departures often transit from the cool marine boundary layer into warmer continental air within minutes of takeoff — a brief but reliable bumpy transition on warm-season afternoons when the sea breeze is set up.

 Standard Instrument Departures (SIDs) often route around terrain; on strong-wind days, low-level turbulence in the lee of the hills is common in the first few thousand feet.